kb1lqd/website/_drafts/2020-10-29-pinnaclesnps-sota-hawkins-peak.md

 We continued back down the Condor Gulch trail we'd taken the day prior.
 It was complete darkness when we ran into another group going much slower than us when we realized this was actually the San Benito Search and Rescue team carrying out an injured person.
 We gave them a good 100 or so feet distance, there was no point to passing and making them worry about us.
 We eventually passed when they let us go by taking a break at a switchback but we cut the trail a bit to give them distance.
 I didn't see climbing gear but we're not sure what happened, we were near the high peaks trail with many dangerous hiking cliff staircases...
 It didn't appear life threatening thankfully and I hope they are safe and recovering!
 Experiences like this, especially having bailed from a route hours earlier for my own safety is a good reminder of how fragile and quick to unravel outdoor adventures can become.

 Having turned our 3 day vacation into 2 days in the Pinnacles getting some great hiking, climbing, and even a SOTA amateur radio activation in we were happy, albeit a bit tired.
 There are several other SOTA peaks in the Pinnacles and I'm sure we'll return to activate the others among our climbing and hiking adventures here.
 Pinnacles holds a bit of a hesitant love in my heart - hot, run-out climbs, but always adventures.

+## SOTA Lessons Learned

+Here are a few lessons learned activating the SOTA summit.

+* A mast would be allow for or better antenna setups
+  * A bit more height (but height isn't too critical if you're on a summit)
+  * Not reliant on height/distant to trees or boulders

+## Climbing Lessons Learned

+Here are a few lessons learned from climbing during this trip.

+* COVID-19 has stopped our climbing gym training and this greatly affects:
+  * Physical ability - Especially the climbing specific toe/fingers
+  * Mental ability - Everything is a bit scarier
+* Bailing is OK - This is a dangerous activity and trust your gut.